sankalp22445/btp-ros-summer/README.md

-Based on the code you've shared, here's how the README could look to provide a clear and detailed description of the `robot_status_estimation` package, especially for those looking to understand the purpose and functionality of the various Python scripts and components.

----

 # Robot Status Estimation

 This package, **robot\_status\_estimation**, simulates a multi-agent environment using the **turtlesim** package.
 It estimates and fuses the belief states of multiple agents in a robotic system, using Bayesian updates based on noisy observations.
 The system is designed to work in a ROS (Robot Operating System) setup.